 Physicians are responsible for confirming and reporting reimbursements to any third party.
 If your Canadian Medical Protective Association (CMPA) / medical liability protection fees are paid by a hospital, clinic or university, you will need to determine with them what to do with the ministry reimbursement.
 Ministry reimbursements are made directly to the physician.

-If you notice a broken link please notify the Medical Liability Protection (MLP) Reimbursement Program toll free number at: 1-888-805-9877.
+If you notice a broken link regarding the MLP Reimbursement Program, please contact the Service Support Contact Centre toll free at: 1-800-262-6524.

 For 2011, in Ontario there is an overall decrease in CMPA fees payable.
 As a result there are approximately 25 work type codes that fall below the 1986 reimbursement threshold which are not eligible for reimbursement in 2011.